(one synonym : Striglina australina Guenée, 1877)

 Dave Britton & Stella Crossley

-The Caterpillars of this species are orange with a black head.
-They have been found feeding on the foliage of various species of Gum Trees ( Eucalyptus, MYRTACEAE ), including :
+The Caterpillar of this species is green with a a black head and an orange collar.
+The caterpillar is decorated with several rows of pale spots The caterpillars have been found feeding on the foliage of various species of Gum Trees (Eucalyptus, MYRTACEAE), including :

 The species is found over most of mainland Australia, including